sgillies/geojson-events/draft-gillies-geojson-events.md

 An instant is an object with a "start" member, the value of which is a [RFC 3339](https://tools.ietf.org/html/rfc3339) date/time string, and a "type" of "Instant".
-An instant does not have a "stop" member.
+An instant does not have a "end" member.

 ### Intervals